 We were close for years, until we weren’t.
 Our paths diverged when addiction entered his life.
 And, as heroin took hold, he neither ruled nor reigned his reality.
 Home became a place—an obligation, really—only memories enlivened that childhood feeling.
 Ignorance was easy, distance was easiest, and neither were bliss.
 I would tell myself, “This is my last winter here.
 Spring will come.
 Then it’s time to go.”
 This cyclical narrative carried me through many winters.

 In 2014, William was incarcerated for eleven months.
 During our timed phone calls and supervised visits, I met my sober, adult brother— a person I had never known.
 This project documents the time following his release to include our celebration of his sobriety, his relapses, recoveries, overdose and continued cycles.
-As of today, William is 18 months sober.
+William has overdosed twice, most recently June 4, 2016.
+He has held sobriety since.
+I'm really fucking proud of him.

 Long Winter, Late Spring is my search for the feeling of home again.